 From its origins in Senator Lautenberg's original bills, S. 2599 and S. 1014, the Inflation Adjustment Act has always contemplated some form of rounding.
-But the Act ultimately adopted a rounding mechanism that lacks the simple elegance of a directive that all cost-of-living increases "be rounded to the nearest multiple of \$10."
-Instead, section 5(a) of the Act prescribes an elaborate six-tiered schedule for rounding.
+But the Act ultimately adopted a rounding mechanism that lacks the simple elegance of a directive that all cost-of-living increases "be rounded to the nearest multiple of \$10."110 Instead, section 5(a) of the Act prescribes an elaborate six-tiered schedule for rounding.
 One of these directives will serve to illustrate the set.
-Under the Act, any cost-of-living adjustment shall be "rounded to the nearest ... multiple of \$100 in the case of penalties greater than \$100 but less than or equal to \$1,000."

-The evident intent underlying this provision is to prevent the use of awkward amounts in the adjustment of civil monetary penalties.
+Under the Act, any cost-of-living adjustment shall be "rounded to the nearest ... multiple of \$100 in the case of penalties greater than \$100 but less than or equal to \$1,000."111 The evident intent underlying this provision is to prevent the use of awkward amounts in the adjustment of civil monetary penalties.
 But the rounding rules, by using the size of the penalty as opposed to the size of the increase as the trigger for rounding, create some absurd results.

-Some penalties (particularly smaller ones) may take as long as 17 years to trigger an increase given the rounding, since $(1+0.025)^{17}\approx 1.5$.
+Under this provision, some penalties (particularly smaller ones) may take as long as 17 years to trigger an increase given the rounding, coupled with the 10 percent initial cap, since $(1 + 0.025)^{17} \approx 1.5$.
 The details of this calculation are laid out in Section II.C of the Mathematical Appendix.
 Over time, the rounding mechanism prescribed by the Act has the effect of withholding increases for certain penalties, only to unleash startlingly large increases after a long latency period.
-Delaying increases and then rounding them up to the nearest ten, hundred, or thousand can trigger penalty increases twice the scale of the inflation that finally merits an increase under the Inflation Adjustment Act.
+Delaying increases and then rounding them up to the nearest ten, hundred, or thousand dollar amount can trigger penalty increases twice the scale of the inflation that finally merits an increase under the Inflation Adjustment Act.